Moneyboomboom

 Moneyboomboom (0x4fa8b8f84fc8bcfb0444955315ea24c4e1d38da6) Polymarket trader burned $1.8M in two weeks chasing 5-minute Bitcoin micros with a perfect win rate and somehow still negative $1.78K.
 That's not a strategy — that's a cautionary tale.

 The setup looks insane on paper.
-Moneyboomboom is a sniper who opened with $2K, hit 100% win rate across 19 trades, crushed the best trade for $27 profit on Bitcoin Up or Down - February 21, 10:15AM-10:20AM ET, and somehow posted -85.14% ROI.
+Moneyboomboom is a sniper who opened with $2K, hit 100% win rate across 19 trades, crushed the best trade for $3.3K loss on Bitcoin Up or Down - February 21, 10:15AM-10:20AM ET, and somehow posted -85.14% ROI.
 Rank 110,262 on the Polymarket leaderboard.
 Portfolio currently sitting at $297.
 The math doesn't add up until you look closer at the actual deposits: $1,997 in, zero out, and they're losing money despite never losing a single trade.

 Here's the edge hack that backfired: scalp ultra-short Bitcoin direction markets in 5-minute windows.
 Buy at entry, sell at tiny +1-2% bumps.
 Clean exits.
 Problem?
 Moneyboomboom's best win was $27.
 Their worst was basically break-even at $0.20.
 Average trade size $270.
 They're fighting slippage, liquidity spreads, and fees that eat the entire alpha before they even exit.
 One winning trade gets obliterated by the cost of the next ten setups.
 That 20:1 buy-sell ratio tells the real story — they're averaging 20 buys per sell.
 They're trapped, constantly averaging down, constantly re-entering, bleeding fees on every micro-position.